 Depending on a patient's condition, we might be caring for them in one of three ways.
-They might be based entirely at home under the care of our community specialist palliative care nursing team (or ‘community team’).
-They might be a day patient attending our Therapies and Rehabilitation Centre.
-Or they might be an in-patient.
+They might be based entirely at home under the care of our Integrated Community Team.
+They might be a day patient attending our Active Intervention Centre.
+Or they might be an inpatient.
 They might also move among these types of care, perhaps more than once, depending on their symptoms and the progress of their illness.

 Transfer of Care

 Our Transfer of Care Sister and Nurse are both experienced in all aspects of discharge planning and these two people are the team who liaise with patients, families and colleagues at St Luke’s to ensure that transitions between various aspects of our care are as smooth as possible.
 The team will ensure that once a patient is ready to leave St Luke’s, everyone who needs to be aware is up to date with that process and is fully aware of patient needs.

 The team also supports and assists with completion of any relevant assessments regarding eligibility for care and in accessing appropriate care and services to support patients, families and carers following discharge into the community.